iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 5 reviews"/>
 </p>

+> Great App,better then the whole state's efforts witch have been an embarrassment for the State.What terrible job theyre doing.embarrassed to be an American now.Thanks Trump and all his not so smart followers.We wouldn't be in this situation if not for Trump and his small minded supporters and Hate groups.Thanks a lot for ruining our country!<br> :date: __2021-01-29 09:58:14__

+> Great App!<br> :date: __2021-01-26 20:35:40__

 > Glad We have the app.For Safety.<br> :date: __2021-01-22 14:51:04__

 > This apps information about covid<br> :date: __2021-01-21 09:27:47__